 The Foundation continuously seeks items for this activity.
-If you’d like to donate an item to be placed up for bid, please contact Director of Events and Foundation Programs Kaitlin McGuffie.
+If you’d like to donate an item to be placed up for bid, please contact Deputy Executive Vice President Kaitlin McGuffie.

 Each March, June, September, and November, keep an eye out for articles in the Weekly Family Medicine Update on how you can bid on that quarter’s item.

 Wine Cork Pull

 In 2012, the Wine Cork Pull was introduced as part of the Foundation’s 25th Anniversary celebratory activities and was a huge success and continues to grow each year!

 Each August during the Academy’s annual meeting, individuals can purchase a wine cork for $20 per chance and have the opportunity to win from a variety of bottled wines valued from $20 and up – there are no losers in this game!
 Even if wine is not your drink of choice, bottles make very nice gifts!

 Donations of wine for this event are needed each year.
 Our goal for this year is to get over 100 bottles of wine.
 Will you help us meet our goal?

 The value of the donated wine is considered a tax-deductible charitable contribution with all proceeds directly benefiting Foundation programs.

 To donate wine, complete the donation form and send it to Deputy Executive Vice President Kaitlin McGuffie by faxing it to 614.267.9191, emailing it to email@example.com, or mailing it to 4075 N. High St. Columbus, OH 43214.

 Past Presidents’ Quilt Raffle